ryukirisame/learningRedis/learning.md

 2. AOF (Append Only File)

 ## RDB (Redis Database Snapshot)
-- The idea is to take snapshot of entire memory periodically.
+- The idea is to take point-in-time snapshot of entire memory periodically.
 - For example: Take a snapshot every 5 mins, or Take a snapshot after N write operations.
 - This creates a single `.rdb` file, which is compact and easy to reload.
 - How it works internally: